kenchoong/nestjs-cqrs/README.md

 ## Some Explaination for the Backend

-Using Domain Domain Design to structure the backend, I will explain this in Layman Terms below
+Using Domain Driven Design to structure the backend, I will explain this in Layman Terms below

 The app will consists of 5 Layers